The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Introduction

 This paper is organized as follows.
 Section \ref{sec:models} introduces the stochastic model that is considered along with the necessary notation.
 Section \ref{sec:lln} presents our main result, a law of large numbers for the stochastic process on the dynamic multilayer network, and considers several important special cases, which relate our result to edge-based and pairwise models.
 The two-layer community-healthcare network model and its analysis is given in Section \ref{sec:CH}.
-The proof of our main theorem is given in Section \ref{sec:proof}.
 We conclude with a discussion in Section \ref{sec:discuss}.
-The Appendices provide further mathematical details.
+The proof of our main theorem is given in Appendix \ref{sec:proof} which also provides further mathematical details along with a summary of notation for the main body of the paper.